sudmon200/netflix-clone/README.md

 # Netflix clone with ReactJS

 * Browse collections with sidewise scroll
-* Play Trailer in place
+* Play movie trailer in banner and in collection
-* Detailed movie information
+* Detailed movie information page
 * Degrade gracefully on mobile

 #### Working Features: